froukje/datamapu/content/posts/2023/20231123_linear_regression_example.md

 with $\hat{y}$ approximating the target values $y$.
 In order to find this model, we need to determine the coefficients $a$ and $b$.
 As we learned in the article about [Linear Regression]({{< ref "20231113_linear_regression" >}} "Linear Regression"), In order to fit a Linear Regression model, we need to minimize the error between the predictions and the actual values.
-In Machine Learning this error, depending on the parameters of the model is a often called the *Loss-Function*.
-For a Simple Linear Regression these parameters are the slope ($a$) and the intercept ($b$).
-Usually the [Mean Squared Error]({{< ref "20231001_regression_metrics" >}}) is used as Loss-Function in Linear Regression
+In Machine Learning this error, depending on the parameters of the model is often called the *Loss-Function*.
+For a Simple Linear Regression, these parameters are the slope ($a$) and the intercept ($b$).
+Usually, the [Mean Squared Error]({{< ref "20231001_regression_metrics" >}}) is used as Loss-Function in Linear Regression

 $$MSE = L(a, b) = \frac{1}{N}\sum_{i=1}^{N}(y_i - (a\cdot x_i +b))^2.$$

 ## Minimize the Loss

-In real application optimization techniques, such as [Gradient Descent]({{< ref "20231113_linear_regression#best_fit" >}} "Gradient Descent") are used to estimate the minimum of the Loss Function.
+In real applications optimization techniques, such as [Gradient Descent]({{< ref "20231113_linear_regression#best_fit" >}} "Gradient Descent") are used to estimate the minimum of the Loss Function.
 In this article, we will calculate the coefficients $a$ and $b$ analytically.
-As we know from calculus a criterium required for a minimum is that the gradient is zero.
+As we know from calculus a criterion required for a minimum is that the gradient is zero.
 The gradient is compiled by the partial derivatives.
 Following the chain rule, the partial derivatives of $L$ with respect to $a$ and $b$ are

 $$\frac{\delta{L}}{\delta a}= \frac{2}{N} \sum_{i=1}^N (y_i -a \cdot x_i - b)\cdot (-x_i)$$
 $$\frac{\delta{L}}{\delta b}= \frac{2}{N} \sum_{i=1}^N (y_i -a \cdot x_i - b)\cdot (-1).$$